huggingface/diffusers/docs/source/en/using-diffusers/sdxl_turbo.md

 pipeline = pipeline.to("cuda")
 ```

+In this method, you need to set `timestep_spacing` parameter of the `StableDiffusionXLPipeline`'s scheduler to `'trailing'`.

 ## Text-to-image

 For text-to-image, pass a text prompt.
 By default, SDXL Turbo generates a 512x512 image, and that resolution gives the best results.
 You can try setting the `height` and `width` parameters to 768x768 or 1024x1024, but you should expect quality degradations when doing so.